openedx/edx-documentation/en_us/shared/exercises_tools/checkbox.rst

 For the checkbox problems in your course, you can use edX Insights to review aggregated learner performance data and examine submitted answers.
 For more information, see `Using edX Insights`_.

-.. note:: On checkbox problems, make sure the all of the choices are unambiguous, and avoid trick questions.
-Checkbox problems with ambiguity can be frustrating to students, especially if they have a limited number of attempts.

 ****************************